emelle-lang/Emelle/doc/typechecking.md

 variables in a type scheme with fresh wobbly ones to give the monotype of a variable use site.

-Emelle uses level-based generalization like that in the OCaml compiler.
+Emmeline uses level-based generalization like that in the OCaml compiler.
 When the typechecker visits the definition of a let-binding, it increments the "let level."
 Type variables are associated with the level in which they were generated.